Molcas/OpenMolcas/doc/source/users.guide/programs/mcpdft.rst

 .. class:: filelist

-:file:`JOBPDFT`
-  This file is written in binary format and has the same structue of the :file:`JOBIPH` file.

 :file:`wavefunction.h5` (optional)
   This file is written in HDF5 format and updates the content (state energies) of the input :file:`wavefunction.h5` file.